alpiepho/simple-score-volleyball-pwa/README.md

 and use a Netlify Function (basically an AWS Lamda function) to interface with Twillio to send texts.

-Eventually, this will be ported to an Expo application so ti can run natively on IOS and Android.
+Eventually, this will be ported to an Expo application so it can run natively on IOS and Android.